BeppeInfo/BeppeInfo.github.io/_posts/2016-05-29-everything_json.md

   std::cout << "HMAC: " << (char*) request.data() << std::endl;

   controlSocket.recv( &request );         // Header
-  // I don't know if this is the most efficient way
-  // to do it, but looks nice anyways... std::stringstream( (char*) request.data() ) >> requestHeader;
+  // I don't know if this is the most efficient way to do it, but it looks cool anyways... std::stringstream( (char*) request.data() ) >> requestHeader;
   std::cout << "Header: " << requestHeader << std::endl;